AntwerpRClub/A-R-C/README.md

 1st June - Using RMarkDown to make beautiful documents

-15th May - Flow control (for loops, while, if, apply family)
+18th May - Dplyr approach to data manipulation

-4th May - Data structures, data manipulation using base functions and dplyr
+4th May - Data structures, data manipulation and flow control

 27th April - Introduction to A[R]C, R studio and the tidyverse